-The value-added score for the College will be disregarded as evidence of College outcomes due to the award of Centre Assessed Grades rather than student examination results.
+The value-added score for the College will be disregarded as evidence of College outcomes due to the award of Teacher Assessed Grades rather than student examination results.
+This information will only to be used as information and for monitoring purposes for the academic year 2021-22.
+It cannot be used for judgment on performance.